Kmeakin/walrus-report/src/20-reference.md

   missing entry: for example `java.util.Arrays.binarySearch`{.java} returns an `int` representing the 0-based position in an array that a key was found at, or else a negative integer to indicate that no such key was found.
-However, not every primitive type has such a "dummy" value: what would be a dummy value for `boolean`, for example?
+However, not every primitive type has such a "dummy" value: if a function needs to return either `true`, `false` or a sentinal value the indicate no return value, there is no third value in `boolean` that can be used as the dummy value.

 The solution is to do away entirely with `null`, and introduce an algebraic datatype with 2 variants: one for when the value is present, and one for when it